allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 ---

 [Microservices](http://martinfowler.com/articles/microservices.html)
-are now mainstream approach for scalable systems architecture.
+are now the mainstream approach for scalable systems architecture.
 There is little controversy when we are talking about designing backend services.
 Well-behaved backend microservice should cover one [BoundedContext](http://martinfowler.com/bliki/BoundedContext.html)